Heatmap

 The Heatmap shows a visual comparison of multiple metrics among other hospitals in one snapshot.
 Metrics where low/high values are associated with low/high clinical or operational performance (i.e. length of stay) are called directional.
 Metrics where clinical meaning is linked to a comparison against a reference standard practice (i.e. unscheduled readmission rate) are called relative variables.

-No particular metric can give an adequate picture of the quality of the work within an ICU.
+No particular metric can give an adequate picture of the quality of the work within an PICU.
 Nor is one unit a copy of another.
 Drivers behind excellence in one metric (extubation failure) can push against other metrics (unplanned extubation).
 The new heatmaps are a useful image of how effectively an intensive care unit balances the drivers behind the outcomes.

 Paul Bauer, MD